david-diep/expense-tracker-hackathon/README.md

 Features
 ===

-- The user is able able to create an expense and account
+- The user is able to create an expense and account

 - The user is able to edit an expense and account

-- The user must be able to view an expense and account
+- The user is able to view an expense and account

-- The user must be able to list all expense and account
+- The user is able to list all expense and account

-- In the list view, the user must be able to sort & filter expenses by account as well as category.
+- In the list view, the user is able to sort & filter expenses by account as well as category.

-- The user must be able to delete an expense and account
+- The user is able to delete an expense and account

-- The user must be able to see a Daily Report, which states total expenses in a given day
+- The user is able to see a Daily Report, which states total expenses in a given day

-- The user must be able to see a Weekly Report, which states total expenses per day over a given week
+- The user is able to see a Weekly Report, which states total expenses per day over a given week

-- The user must be able to see a Monthly Report, which states total expenses per day over a given month
+- The user is able to see a Monthly Report, which states total expenses per day over a given month

 Additional Features
 ===
 - All changes are saved in localStorage
 - Mobile Responsiveness (when viewing from mobile, slide tables left and right to view full information)
+- Filtering by account specifically with date/category

 Features to add
 ===